 A decrease in interest in sex seems to be more common in women than men, but it does affect both genders.

-A survey in 2012 showed a staggering 34% of women, compared to 15% of men, lacked the desire to have sex for three or more months over the previous year.
+A survey in 2012 showed that 34% of women, compared to 15% of men, lacked the desire to have sex for three or more months over the previous year.

-Half of those people said they felt distressed about it.
+Half of the people surveyed said they felt distressed about it.